pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * If I were the king of the world, I would have made you my queen!

 # adjectives

+## healthy
+* It's nearly impossible for consumers to evaluate how healthy a bank is.
+* Right now we just want to stay focused, keep the horse happy, healthy.
+* As far as I know he was healthy and not on any medication.
+* Its terrace also ensures it gets a healthy after-work crowd on sunny evenings.

+## mistaken
+* They are mistaken.
+* But the answer is a reform of retirement provision and long term care, not pandering to a minority who want to play with their pension pots, probably in the mistaken belief they know what they are doing.
+* But academics in the US who have been trying to solve the mystery believe these El Salvadorians to be mistaken.
+* That was the mistaken assumption made by the Today programme, which asked Linehan if he had "changed it much".

 ## edible
 * It's edible but not necessarily delicious.